-- LLC and Sanofi-Aventis U.S., Inc., are wholly-owned subsidiaries of Defendant Sanofi S.A.
-100% owned and controlled by Defendant Sanofi S.A. - 23.
-At all times relevant hereto, as set forth more fully infra, Defendant Aventis-Pharma S.A. is a wholly-owned subsidiary of Defendant Sanofi S.A. - 24.
-At all times relevant hereto, as set forth more fully infra, Defendant Aventis-Pharma S.A., a wholly-owned subsidiary of Defendant Sanofi S.A., was the patent-holder of TAXOTERE®.
+22. At all times relevant hereto, as set forth more fully infra, Defendant Sanofi-Aventis U.S. LLC is a wholly-owned subsidiary of Defendant Sanofi S.A. - 100% owned and controlled by Defendant Sanofi S.A.

+23. At all times relevant hereto, as set forth more fully infra, Defendant Aventis-Pharma S.A. is a wholly-owned subsidiary of Defendant Sanofi S.A.

+24. At all times relevant hereto, as set forth more fully infra, Defendant Aventis-Pharma S.A., a wholly-owned subsidiary of Defendant Sanofi S.A., was the patent-holder of TAXOTERE®.
 Indeed, Defendant Aventis-Pharma S.A., along with Defendant Sanofi-Aventis U.S. LLC, prosecutes patent infringement lawsuits with respect to docetaxel (TAXOTERE®) in the United States.
 See, e.g., Aventis Pharma S.A. and Sanofi-Aventis US LLC v.
-Haspira.
-Inc., 743 F. Supp.
+Hospira, Inc., 743 F. Supp.
 2d 305, 322 (D. Del.
-2010) affdi 675 F.3d 1324 (Fed.
+2010) aff'd, 675 F.3d 1324 (Fed.
 Cir.
+2012).

-2012). - 25.
-At all times relevant hereto, Defendant Sanofi-Aventis US LLC and Sanofi-Aventis U.S., Inc., were the agents of Defendant Sanofi S.A. and its wholly-owned subsidiary Defendant Aventis-Pharma S.A. the patent-holder of TAXOTERE® for purposes of marketing, advertising, soliciting purchases, and selling TAXOTERE® in the State of Louisiana. - 26.
-At all times relevant hereto, Defendant Sanofi-Aventis US LLC LLC and Sanofi-Aventis U.S., Inc., were the alter ego of Defendant Sanofi S.A. and its wholly-owned subsidiary Defendant Aventis-Pharma S.A. the patent-holder of TAXOTERE® for purposes of marketing, advertising, soliciting purchases, and selling TAXOTERE® in the State of Louisiana. - 27.
-Plaintiffs use of, and ultimately injury by, TAXOTERE® in the State of Louisiana was not an isolated occurrence, but arose from the purposeful efforts of Defendant Sanofi
+25. At all times relevant hereto, Defendant Sanofi-Aventis US LLC was the agent of Defendant Sanofi S.A. and its wholly-owned subsidiary Defendant Aventis-Pharma S.A. - the patent-holder of TAXOTERE® for purposes of marketing, advertising, soliciting purchases, and selling TAXOTERE® in the State of Louisiana.

+26. At all times relevant hereto, Defendant Sanofi-Aventis US LLC was the alter ego of Defendant Sanofi S.A. and its wholly-owned subsidiary Defendant Aventis-Pharma S.A. - the patent-holder of TAXOTERE® for purposes of marketing, advertising, soliciting purchases, and selling TAXOTERE® in the State of Louisiana.

-- S.A. and Defendant Aventis-Pharma S.A., through Defendant Sanofi S.A.'s and Defendant Aventis-Pharma S,A.'s agent, Defendant Sanofi-Aventis US LLC, and Sanofi-Aventis U.S., Inc., to create and serve the market for TAXOTERE® in the State of Louisiana by the marketing, advertising, soliciting purchases, and selling of TAXOTERE® in the State of Louisiana. - 28.
-Defendant Sanofi S.A. and Defendant Aventis-Pharma S.A. placed TAXOTERE® into the stream of commerce with the intent that it would be marketed, advertised, and sold by their agent and/or alter ego Defendant Sanofi-Aventis US LLC and Sanofi-Aventis U.S., Inc., in the State of Louisiana. - 29.
-At all times relevant hereto, the activities of Defendant Sanofi-Aventis US LLC and Sanofi-Aventis U.S., Inc., were of such character as to amount to doing the business of Defendant Sanofi S.A. and Defendant Aventis-Pharma S.A. the patent-holder of TAXOTERE® in the State of Louisiana. - 30.
-Venue is proper in this District pursuant to 28 U.S.C. § 1391(a), because Defendants marketed, advertised, and distributed the dangerous product in this District; Plaintiff resides in this District; Plaintiffs harms, losses, and damages occurred in this District; Defendants do substantial business in the State of Louisiana and within this District; and at all times relevant hereto, Defendants developed, manufactured, promoted, marketed, distributed, warranted, and sold TAXOTERE® in interstate commerce.
+27. Plaintiff's use of, and ultimately injury by, TAXOTERE® in the State of Louisiana was not an isolated occurrence, but arose from the purposeful efforts of Defendant Sanofi S.A. and Defendant Aventis-Pharma S.A., through Defendant Sanofi S.A.'s and Defendant Aventis-Pharma S.A.'s agent, Defendant Sanofi-Aventis US LLC, to create and serve the market for TAXOTERE® in the State of Louisiana by the marketing, advertising, soliciting purchases, and selling of TAXOTERE® in the State of Louisiana.

+28. Defendant Sanofi S.A. and Defendant Aventis-Pharma S.A. placed TAXOTERE® into the stream of commerce with the intent that it would be marketed, advertised, and sold by their agent and/or alter ego Defendant Sanofi-Aventis US LLC in the State of Louisiana.

+29. At all times relevant hereto, the activities of Defendant Sanofi-Aventis US LLC were of such character as to amount to doing the business of Defendant Sanofi S.A. and Defendant Aventis-Pharma S.A. - the patent-holder of TAXOTERE® - in the State of Louisiana.

+30. Venue is proper in this District pursuant to 28 U.S.C. § 1391(a), because Defendants marketed, advertised, and distributed the dangerous product in this District; Plaintiff resides in this District; Plaintiff's harms, losses, and damages occurred in this District; Defendants do substantial business in the State of Louisiana and within this District; and at all times relevant hereto, Defendants developed, manufactured, promoted, marketed, distributed, warranted, and sold TAXOTERE® in interstate commerce.